Earth's natural systems excursion

-Geographic questions that focus on the characteristics and functioning of the natural systems in a forest environment will be asked and data will be collected using different fieldwork and sampling techniques.
-This data will be analysed to identify the processes and cycles that shape the forest environment.
+Students will work in small groups to undertake geographic inquiry in the field.
+They will investigate questions that focus on the characteristics and functioning of the natural systems in a forest environment.
+Data will be collected using different fieldwork and sampling techniques, and analysed to identify the processes and cycles that shape the forest environment.
 Conclusions are made on how connections between natural systems influence the establishment of different forest types at the Field of Mars Reserve.

 What are the characteristics of the ecological, atmospheric, hydrological and geomorphic systems that make up the eucalypt forest at the Field of Mars Reserve?